 Have you always wanted to be a writer?

-Honestly, no. But there are a few things I have always wanted:
+Honestly, no. I was always a great reader, but a reluctant writer.
+But there are a few things I have always wanted:

 1) Not a traditional desk job.

 2) A job that rewards a bizarre imagination and making things up.

 3) A lifestyle that encourages reading.

 4) A job that would allow me to keep my nose ring in.